-For nearly 20 years, Randy Creswell has represented national and regional lenders, banks, financial institutions, private equity firms, secured and unsecured creditors, lessors and lessees, and other interested parties in consumer and complex commercial cases under Chapters 7, 11, 12, and 13 of the Bankruptcy Code.
+For over 20 years, Randy Creswell has represented national and regional lenders, banks, financial institutions, private equity firms, secured and unsecured creditors, lessors and lessees, and other interested parties in consumer and complex commercial cases under Chapters 7, 11, and 13 of the Bankruptcy Code.
 He has handled innumerable out-of-court workouts, receiverships and other insolvency proceedings, and he has extensive experience representing Chapter 7 trustees, Creditor Committees, stalking horse bidders, and creditors and insiders in § 363 sales, confirmation hearings of Chapter 11 plans, adequate protection contested matters, and all aspects of bankruptcy cases throughout the Northeast and nationally, including cases pending in the Districts of Delaware, Southern District of New York, Massachusetts, California, and Florida.

 He is a skilled and technically sound litigator, having prosecuted and defended hundreds of avoidance and fraudulent transfer actions and other contested matters in Bankruptcy Court, U.S. District Court, and on appeal to the Bankruptcy Appellate Panel for the First Circuit.
 Randy has also pursued and defended many breach of fiduciary duty and non-dischargeability cases, and he is routinely involved in complex commercial litigation of all manner in federal and state court, including before the Maine Business Court.